ARWNI2S/TheCorporateWars/whitepaper/foundations/next-milieu/README.md

 It is Imperial Year 1201 in the Third Imperium.

+Zhdantl drintiar 3509 tlotl.

+Htyao Ftao 3745 Tlaukhu'we'rr.

+Ashar shan 3996 sha Ziru Sirka.

 We are in Solar Year 5637.

-Ushar kimegi Imkarsham 5721, iishan Ziru Sirka.

-Zhdantl drintiar 6321 tlotl.

-Htyao Ftao 3601 Tlaukhu'we'rr.
+T’t’kha rra 7788 K’reek kharr.

 It is the honorable 20123 Federation Year.